JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 Frankly, we find it difficult to understand why Southwark is recommendeding this departure from the Mayor's policy.
 Its purpose is precisely to ensure an uplift in affordable housing should it turn out that viability positions at planning stage have been overly pessimistic.
 We say the scheme should comply with the Mayor's 50% policy requirement for the viability review.
 This would provide circa 420 extra much-needed affordable homes.

 Finding space for new affordable homes is becoming increasingly difficult.
 The more affordable housing provided on this site, the less the Council will need to buy land off developers to build new Council homes.
-Last week it [approved the purchase](http://moderngov.southwark.gov.uk/documents/s84621/Report%20593%20Old%20Kent%20Road%20acquisition%20of%20site%20to%20deliver%20new%20Council%20housing.pdf) of its fifth site in the neighbouring Old Kent Rd area[^2] in the last two years alone.
+Last week it [approved the purchase](http://moderngov.southwark.gov.uk/documents/s84621/Report%20593%20Old%20Kent%20Road%20acquisition%20of%20site%20to%20deliver%20new%20Council%20housing.pdf) of its fifth site in the neighbouring Old Kent Rd area in the last two years alone[^2].

 ## The contractual agreement
 It's important to remember that Southwark Council is British Land's development partner in this scheme.
 There is a lengthy and detailed [contractual agreement](https://www.southwark.gov.uk/regeneration/canada-water?chapter=6) between the parties that was signed over a year ago.